INSIDE-information-systems/SensorThingsAPI/EntityLinking/Linking.md

     }

 By specifying the full path, links do not have to be top-level entries in the properties object, but can be nested deeper.
+For example:

+    "Thing/properties/links/building": {
+      "targetType": "Thing",
-For example: `"Thing/properties/links/building@Thing": "The building a room is part of."`
+      "description": "The building a room is part of."
+    }

 ## Open issues

 Some things are not specified yet and are in need of discussion:

-- Cardinality many-to-many:
+- Cardinality many-to-many: linking from one item to many items, using the same name, instead of just to one item.
+- Back-linking: how to generate and annouce links that are two-way instead of just one-way.